bxk21/notRTS/README.md

 ### World Seeds

+For testing purposes, every RNG roll is based off one seed.
+The seed can be seen and copied from the pause menu.
+The game can then be launched with that seed for reuse.

+### Not Implemented Features

 I wanted to write the A* search algorithm for the AI, but I didn’t have time.
 The surrounding code for it is written in: path following, periodic rechecking of path (for moving goals), etc.

 ***